COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 Just starting out?
 Try to add 1,000 steps to your current activity each week until you reach your goal.
 If weight loss or improved fitness is a goal, then more steps are required, along with a regular exercise routine and healthy eating habits!

 Track your progress.
-Fitness trackers, including wearables such as smart watches, heart rate monitors and GPS devices, are expected to be the top fitness trend of 2016, according to ACSM.
+Fitness trackers, including wearables such as smart watches, heart rate monitors and GPS devices, are all the rage these days.
 Cost and user input vary across the board, but even the free, downloadable apps are perfect for keeping daily steps, running mileage or food intake on point throughout the busy holidays!
 Check out Map My Run and My Fitness Pal for starters.

 Get the gift of health.
 The holidays are a great time to treat yourself or ask for the gift of fitness to help keep you healthy through the season and beyond!
 Whether it’s joining a gym, hiring a personal trainer or buying a piece of fitness equipment or DVD, all can support your health goals.